 Directors and Founders

 All of our officers and directors are volunteers, elected annually for three-year terms according to our bylaws.
-The Officers and Directors for 2017 are listed below.
-Click on the officer's name to send him/her a direct email or contact us and we'll make sure the email gets to the right person.
+The Officers and Directors for 2020 are listed below.
+Use the Contact Us link at the top of the main page to direct an email to any of the current officers or directors listed below.

 Marilyn moved to East Haddam in 2007.
 She earned an associate's degree in Advertising Design from Lasell College and a bachelor's degree in Sociology from Southern Connecticut State University.
 She spent 40 years working in the insurance industry, much of it ensuring legislative compliance and managing large projects.
 Her love of hiking eventually led to her join the East Haddam Conservation Commission and taking on the responsibility of GPS-ing Town and Land Trust hiking trails and creating the popular trail maps.
 When not out enjoying nature, Marilyn can be found baking, reading, or traveling.